Newlands Fells 10th-11th July 2009

 A real jumble of fells looking south from Robinson.

-I had intended to camp on High Snockrigg or even push on to Knott Rigg but the steep climb up to Robinson had done me in so i found this little ledge on the way down to Buttermere Moss and set up for the night.
+I had intended to camp on High Snockrigg or even push on to Knott Rigg but the steep climb up to Robinson had done me in so I found this little ledge on the way down to Buttermere Moss and set up for the night.

-My camp was directly facing the setting sun so i got some lovely views as the evening drew in.
+My camp was directly facing the setting sun so I got some lovely views as the evening drew in.
 Here Pillar, seen behind Gamlin End on High Crag catches the light.

 On the other side of the valley the sun lights up a little evening mist over Whiteless Pike and Wandope.